glegoux/mdf/README.md

 **7.** If your results are correct for each `input<i>.txt`, you can go to the next exercise.

 *Note :*
-- The directions are in french because of it's a french competition.
+- The directions are in French because of it's a French competition.
 - You can put your tracks with the function `local_print()` directly.
 It creates a file `track<i>.txt` for each `input<i>.txt` for the current exercise, if you want to see your tracks again after running.
 In reality, when you are executing `./launch`, `main.py` is running instead of `answer.py`, see `bin/` folder.
 - You can use the script `./edit`, if you want read and/or edit all exercises of the current session.
 - You can run the current exercise with a test `input<i>.txt` directly with the command `./answer.py < input<i>.txt`, but without using `local_print` function.
 This allows to do the exercises in any order, because the script `./launch` runs the exercises in ascending order, and stop as soon as an error (false reponse or syntax error ...) is found.
 - For each exercise, my solution is not the most efficient and relevant for performance.
 The goal of this competition is to find the solution the most quick to write, no always the most smart.

 ## Test and Continous Integration